wayneIBM/vpc-on-classic/example-code.md

 To verify that this variable was saved, run `echo $rias_endpoint` and make sure the response is not empty.

 Every API request must include the `version` parameter, in the format `YYYY-MM-DD`.
 Run the following command to store the version date in a variable so it can be reused in your session.
-For more information about setting the `version` parameter, see **Versioning** in the [Regional API for VPC](https://{DomainName}/apidocs/vpc-on-classic#versioning)
+For more information about setting the `version` parameter, see **Versioning** in the [API Reference for VPC](https://{DomainName}/apidocs/vpc-on-classic#versioning)

 ```bash
 version="2019-05-31"